WSDOT-GIS/Alpaca/Docs/Technical Info.md

 ## General ##

-* Code is decorated with [jsdoc].
-This can be used to automatically generate comments.
-The process for generating the comments is not currently set up for this project, though.
+* Code is decorated with [jsdoc] comments.
+This can be used to automatically generate documentation.
+The process for generating the documentation is not currently set up for this project, though.

 ## default.js ##